Monday 2 September 2019

 Results from regular water quality monitoring at fixed sites in Stony Creek

-Concentrations of PFOS at Cruickshank Park have declined through time and at all downstream sites were below environmental guidelines on 31/05/2019.
-Concentrations of the herbicide 2,4-D have declined since November and remain below human health guidelines.
-Concentrations of 2,4-D at Cala St and Cruickshank Park remain above background levels recorded upstream at Quarry Rd.
-Concentrations of 2,4-D spiked on 02/05/2019 at all downstream sites.
-This may have been associated with run-off following the first significant rainfall event in early May (see creek flows).
-It is unclear whether this is because of residual impacts associated with the fire or is related to ongoing contamination from local sources.
+Concentrations of PFOS at Cruickshank Park have declined through time and at all downstream sites were below environmental guidelines on 27/06/2019.
+Concentrations of the herbicide 2,4-D have declined since November and remain below human health guidelines, but remain above background levels at Cala St and Cruickshank Park.
+It is unclear whether elevated levels of 2,4-D are due to residual impacts associated with the fire or related to ongoing contamination from local sources at the downstream sites.

 Other chemicals presented in previous updates of water quality occurred below detectable levels and are not presented here (e.g. BTEX chemicals benzene, ethylene, toluene and xylene, acetone, methylethylketone, and phenol).
 Note, that although these chemicals are no longer presented in these reports, EPA will continue to measure and assess these chemicals to ensure they remain below relevant guidelines.

-This update includes sediment quality data from 11 September 2018 to the most recent available test results collected on 3, 17 and 31 May 2019.
+This update includes sediment quality data from 11 September 2018 to the most recent available test results collected on 27 June 2019.
 This update reports on how sediment conditions have changed over time since the fire.

 We have tested sediment at fixed locations for a range of pollutants from the Stony Creek area since 11/9/2018.
 Although in most cases contaminant levels in the sediment have declined, disturbing the sediments would mobilise contaminants and increase the risk of harm to the environment and human health.
 We advise avoiding contact with the creek in Cruickshank Park until further notice.